 Period(s) of Occupation: Hellenistic and Roman

 Athens, Corinth, Delos, Jews, Early Christians, Graeco-Roman World

 Project Size: 1-24 participants

-Minimum Length of Stay for Volunteers: Full duration of the course
+Minimum Length of Stay for Volunteers: Full length of program

 Minimum Age: 18